deltaswapio/deltaswap/whitepapers/0003_token_bridge.md

 The program will keep track of consumed message digests (which include a nonce) for replay prevention.

 To redeem the transaction on the target chain, the VAA must be posted to the target token bridge.
-Since the VAA includes a signature from the guardians, it does not matter in general who submits it to the target chain, as VAAs cannot be spoofed, and the VAA includes the target address that the tokens will be sent to upon completion.
+Since the VAA includes a signature from the phylaxs, it does not matter in general who submits it to the target chain, as VAAs cannot be spoofed, and the VAA includes the target address that the tokens will be sent to upon completion.
 An exception to this is `TransferWithPayload`, which must be redeemed by the target address, because it contains additional payload that must be handled by the recipient (such as token-swap instructions).